February 28, 2019 | By Peyton Sawyer

 If you find a contract in the federal database that matches the services or products that you can provide, the next step is to submit a proposal for the contract. can be daunting, but necessary to work with the government.
 Make sure to include specific details that fulfill the contract requests and format

 Related:Still need help getting the funding your company needs when you need it?
-He's some jumbo funding and merchant cash advance information that could help you make the right decision about your small business financing needs!
+He's some jumbo funding and merchant cash advance information that could help you make the right decision about your small business funding needs!

 The procurement process can be quite complex.
 If you receive a request for a proposal, be sure to seek the advice of someone who has experience, before you respond.
 If you are not sure how to go about finding an experienced business owner, then there are several workshops, free and low cost that can assist in increasing your knowledge.
 Finding a workshop to help with the federal process is easy with the help of the Small Business Administration, SCORE, and the local Procurement Technical Assistance Centers that are available.